uncms-dev/tiny-uncms-project/README.md

 a tiny CMS project 🐭
 =====================

-A bare minimum example of a CMS project, documenting some core functions of [onespacemedia-cms](https://github.com/onespacemedia/cms) and demonstrating how to make friends with the CMS's helper models and admin classes.
+This is a tiny CMS project which documents some core functions of [onespacemedia-cms](https://github.com/onespacemedia/cms) and demonstrating how to make friends with the CMS's helper models and admin classes.
 This is probably the most absurdly highly-commented code you will ever read; it's intended as a crash-course in building sites with our CMS.

 This is a companion repository for an upcoming total rewrite of the CMS's documentation.